patternfly/patternfly-react/packages/react-table/README.md

 ### Documentation

-A comprehensive list of components and detailed usage of each can be found on the [PatternFly React Docs][docs] website You can also find how each component is meant to be used from a design perspective on the [PatternFly Core][patternfly] website.
+A comprehensive list of components and detailed usage of each can be found on the [PatternFly react docs][docs] website You can also find how each component is meant to be used from a design perspective on the [PatternFly core][patternfly] website.

 Note: All commands below assume you are on the root directory in this repository.